NomadicDaggy/spotify-playlist-lookup/README.md

 The app is visible at localhost:5000

 You can connect to the database with `sudo docker-compose exec db psql --username=hello_flask --dbname=hello_flask_dev`

+And see server logs with `docker-compose logs -f`